May 10, 2018

-When it comes to running an HOA property in Ann Arbor, appearances matter.
+When it comes to running an homeowners association property in Ann Arbor, appearances matter.
 The first impression you leave on potential residents will impact their decision to move into the neighborhood.
 This means that a lackluster curb appeal could make them think twice.
 If you’re unable to put any care into your HOA properties, how will they know that you care about running the HOA effectively?

 Now, you might have someone come to mow your lawn a couple times a month, but such basic maintenance isn’t going to be enough, especially if your HOA property features have been stagnant for years.
 If you want to make a lasting impression that reflects positively on your brand, then you’re going to want to freshen up your property with new landscaping and hardscaping features.